boazbk/tcs/lec_01_introduction.md

 MMMMMMMMMMMMMMMMMMMDCCCCLVI
 ```

-Writing the distance to the sun in Roman numerals would require about 100,000 symbols: a 50 page book just containing this single number!
+Writing the distance to the sun in Roman numerals would require about 100,000 symbols: a 50-page book just containing this single number!

-This means that for someone who thinks of numbers in an additive  system like Roman numerals, quantities like the distance to the moon or sun are not merely large- they are _unspeakable_: cannot be expressed or even grasped.
+The above means that for someone who thinks of numbers in an additive system like Roman numerals, quantities like the distance to the moon or sun are not merely large- they are _unspeakable_: cannot be expressed or even grasped.
 It's no wonder that Eratosthenes, who was the first person to calculate the earth's diameter (up to about ten percent error) and Hipparchus who was the first to calculate the distance to the moon, did not use a Roman-numeral type system but rather  the Babylonian sexadecimal (i.e., base 60) place-value system.

 The Babylonians also invented the precursors of the "standard algorithms" that we were all taught in elementary school for adding and multiplying numbers.^[For more on the actual algorithms the Babylonians used, see [Knuth's paper](http://steiner.math.nthu.edu.tw/disk5/js/computer/1.pdf) and Neugebauer's [classic book](https://www.amazon.com/Exact-Sciences-Antiquity-Neugebauer/dp/0486223329).]
-These algorithms and their variants have  been  of course essential to people throughout history  working with abaci, papyrus, or pencil and paper, but in our computer age, do they really serve any purpose beyond torturing third graders?
+These algorithms and their variants have been of course essential to people throughout history working with abaci, papyrus, or pencil and paper, but in our computer age, do they still serve any purpose beyond torturing third graders?

 To answer this question, let us try to see in what sense is the standard digit by digit multiplication algorithm "better" than the straightforward implementation of multiplication as iterated addition.